theParadox42/EFE-Web/README.md

 # ESCAPE FROM EARTH
-An epic game where you escape from earth
+An epic game where you escape from earth.
+Now playable at https://escapefromearth.tk
 ## Part I
 You slept in, and today everyone is getting on the rocket ship to go to mars.
 You run, dodging cars & stuff (maybe crap people left behind in a rush?) to get on time.
 You arrive at your local escape pod, and they already left!
 (Maybe he tries for like 2 more, with some extra plat-former levels, idk)